-- Get all configuration button: Reads all configuration from the device. - Save to file button: Saves all configuration to a file, so it can be loaded back to the device later. - Load from file button: Loads saved configuration from a file. - Write all configuration: Writes the loaded configuration to the device. - Get all at connection checkbox: Reads all configuration when connecting over a TCP/IP connection. - Connection type Modbus RTU: Connects to the device over USB or serial port. - Connection type Modbus TCP/IP: Connects to the device over a TCP/IP connection. - User identification section: User-configured device ID. - Number of controller section: Device serial number. - Reserve power control section: This is visible only if the device has a backup battery installed. - o After which time switch off time: Powers off the device after the configured time if the main power supply is disconnected. - Float number format: Floating-point data byte order (E exponent, M1, M2, M3 Mantissa). - Last restart information: Time of the last reset and reset code.
+- Get all configuration button: Reads all configuration from the device. - Save to file button: Saves all configuration to a file, so it can be loaded back to the device later. - Load from file button: Loads saved configuration from a file. - Write all configuration: Writes the loaded configuration to the device. - Get all at connection checkbox: Reads all configuration when connecting over a TCP/IP connection. - Connection type Modbus RTU: Connects to the device over USB or serial port. - Connection type Modbus TCP/IP: Connects to the device over a TCP/IP connection. - User identification section: User-configured device ID. - Number of controller section: Device serial number. - Reserve power control section: This is visible only if the device has a backup battery installed. - After which time switch off time: Powers off the device after the configured time if the main power supply is disconnected. - Float number format: Floating-point data byte order (E exponent, M1, M2, M3 Mantissa). - Last restart information: Time of the last reset and reset code.
 The reset code values are: - 1.
 No TCP packet over GPRS in the configured time. - 2.
 GPRS task stops working. - 3.
 Not enough heap memory. - 4.
 Firmware update reset. - 5.
-Modbus reset. - Unable to connect to GPRS. - 7.
-External pin reset. - 8.
-Watchdog reset. - 9.
-Brownout reset. - 10.
-Power-up reset. - 11.
-No TCP packet over ETHERNET in the configured time. - 12.
-ETHERNET task stops working. - 13.
-All TCP sockets are used (if defined UIP_RESET_ALL_CONN_USED). - 14.
+Modbus reset. - 6.
+Unable to connect to GPRS. - 7.
+Watchdog reset. - 8.
+Brownout reset. - 9.
+Power-up reset. - All TCP sockets are used (if defined UIP_RESET_ALL_CONN_USED). - 11.
 Periodic reset.